kcsheng/team-profile-generator/README.md

 - Ability to show entire team profile and contact information in html immediately after the build

 <h2 id="plan">Development plan</h2>
-Based on OOP, there are 5 classes to be deployed, with the main class is Employee and its 3 subclasses: Manger, Engineer and Intern, as well as an independent class named Team.
+Based on OOP, there are 5 classes to be deployed, with the main class Employee and its 3 subclasses: Manger, Engineer and Intern, as well as an independent class named Team.
 These classes are responsible to compose a team through generating instances, which are based on the user input.
 These classes will be built incrementally using TDD.
 To unit-test the actual user input which is subsequently used by the receiving function, I will need to mock the external dependency inquirer to simulate the data flow.
 The goal is to first fail-test incrementally all internal functions, following which they will be written to be functional.
 Finally, the code will be refactored.

 <h2 id="install">Installation</h2>
 The entire App can be downloaded using git clone or zip method.
 Please run npm install to restore necessary node modules.